How Oversized Cargo Is Loaded and Secured on Flat Rack Containers

 Step 1: Cargo Positioning on the Flat Rack

-Key considerations include center of gravity, weight distribution, structural contact points, and clearance.
-For instance, aligning the cargo’s center of gravity with the container’s midpoint prevents uneven stress on the base.
+Some of the major factors considered are center of gravity, weight distribution, structural contact points and clearance.
+On the example, matching the centre of gravity of the cargo with the middle of the container can avoid uneven force on the base.

 Positioning FactorImportance